w3c/webextensions/proposals/hybrid_permissions.md

 ### Objective

-Today, developers are forced to choose between the following 2 options:
+Today, developers have two options for adding new permissions that trigger warnings:

-1. Add a new permission as 'required' which will (1) disable the extension for 100% of current users until they take manual steps to grant the new permission.
+1. Add a new permission as install-time permission which will (1) disable the extension for 100% of current users until they take manual steps to grant the new permission.
 This is not a viable option for extension with large user install bases, as [The UI for reapproval of such permission is very unclear](https://developer.chrome.com/docs/extensions/develop/concepts/permission-warnings), and in most cases, it means a loss of most active users.

 On the manifest-files level, it's a "permissions" property that represents a list of permissions the user agreed upon installation.

-2. Add new permissions as 'optional,' which will limit access to new features until the user grants access to the new permission.  <—  This is not optimal as it creates a confusing experience for new users who reviewed and accepted permissions a few seconds earlier while installing the extension.
+2. Add new permissions as 'optional,' (2) which will limit access to new features until the user grants access to the new permission.  <—  This is not optimal as it creates a confusing experience for new users who reviewed and accepted permissions a few seconds earlier while installing the extension.

 On the manifest-files level, it's an "optional_permissions" property that represents a list of permissions that the extension may request at any point, and the user agrees or declines them.

-We are proposing a third option: Hybrid Permission to improve the user experience for new users.
+**We are proposing a third option: Hybrid Permission to improve the user experience for new users.**

 **For New Installations**: We would like to offer a single permission prompt containing all required and hybrid permission requests.